hartwigmedical/hmftools/telo/README.md

 ### INPUTS

 The main inputs for TEAL are a reference and tumor bam.
-The following inputs are also required and may be sourced from HMF pipeline outputs (PURPLE and WGS metrcis), or if not specified must be input as values:
+The following inputs are also required and may be sourced from HMF pipeline outputs (PURPLE and WGS metri s), or if not specified must be input as values:

 Input | Source File | Samples | Default (if not parsed) --|--|--|--